An On-Demand Seminar Taught by

 To see a sample of the course slides, click here.

 For the last 25 years, Dr. Paul Allison has been teaching his acclaimed two-day seminar on Survival Analysis to audiences around the world.
+Now you can take that course in a convenient, on-demand format.
 This seminar covers both the theory and practice of statistical methods for event-time data.
 Participants receive a thorough introduction to such topics as censoring, Kaplan-Meier estimation, Cox regression, discrete-time methods, competing risks, and repeated events.

 The course takes place in a series of four weekly installments of videos, quizzes, readings, and assignments, and requires about 6-8 hours/week.
 You can participate at your own convenience; there are no set times when you are required to be online.
 The course can be accessed with any recent web browser on almost any platform, including iPhone, iPad, and Android devices.
 It consists of 10 modules: